 The footbridge at Iffley Lock, Oxford, is a scaled-down and simplified copy of the Queens’ bridge, built 1924 in teak, by the Thames Conservancy, to the design of their Chief Engineer, Griffith John Griffiths (1873–1940), M.I.C.E.
 [The Newton Bridge at Iffley, by G.J.
 Griffiths, in The Dial, No. 50, 1925 Lent, pp. 24–5]

 The simplified design does not reproduce all the original features of the joinery of the Queens’ bridge.
-At Queens’ the tangents are broken into multiple short lengths with scarf joints: at Iffley each tangent consists of only two lengths of wood simply bolted together side-by-side at the central arch.
+At Queens’ the tangents are broken into multiple short lengths with scarf joints: at Iffley each tangent consists of only two lengths of wood simply bolted together side-by-side at the central arch: this change means that the Iffley bridge does not satisfy the 18th century design intention that individual timbers could be replaced without dismantling the bridge.
 The radials are split into separated halves, whereas, at Queens’, the halves of the radials are butted together, with the tangent joints mortised into them.
 The cross-beams (carrying the load of the footway) under the arch, at Queens’ are connected to the radials with external iron straps, whereas, at Iffley, they are bolted from underneath to hidden steel plates through which the bottom bolt of each radial passes.

 There was a footbridge at Winchester to a similar design which lasted until 1976 [Ruddock, p.
 35].
 This was on the Itchen Navigation at location 51° 03′ 13.7″N, 01° 18′ 33.2″W [OS maps 1930s–60s].
 It was built by Winchester College in 1928 to provide a route to their Palmer Field across the water meadows.
 The Warden of New College Oxford suggested that the Iffley design be considered [WinColl archives A4/1/26, Estates & Finance Ctte minutes, 1927 Oct 1].
 The drawings of the Iffley bridge were obtained from the Thames Conservancy, and it was agreed to seek estimates for a similar bridge in oak [WinColl archives A1/10, GB Minutes, 1927 Nov 5].
 An estimate was accepted [ibid.
 1928 Feb], and construction was reported as complete [ibid.
 1928 Nov].
 [This photo by Peter Oates 1976]